Jason Demers: San Jose Sharks

 Demers began his professional career with San Jose's American Hockey League (AHL) affiliate, the Worcester Sharks, scoring 33 points in 78 games in the 2008–09 season.
 In the team's post-season run, he also played in 12 Calder Cup playoff games for Worcester.

 Demers made his NHL debut on October 1, 2009, against the Colorado Avalanche after surviving the final cut in the San Jose Sharks training camp for the 2009–10 season.
 He scored his first career NHL point in the second game of the season on October 3 against the Anaheim Ducks, earning the primary assist on Benn Ferriero goal, the first of his career.
 Demers himself scored his first career NHL goal on November 15 against Cristobal Huet of the Chicago Blackhawks.

-Demers' first multi-goal game came later in the season, on January 30, 2010, where he scored two power play goals against Josh Harding of the Minnesota Wild.
+Demers' first multi-goal game came later in the season, on January 30, 2010, where he scored two power-play goals against Josh Harding of the Minnesota Wild.
 Demers scored his first career Stanley Cup playoff goal against the Chicago Blackhawks on May 16 in the Western Conference Finals, a series the Sharks lost in a four-game sweep.

+In Game 7 of the second round of the 2011 playoffs against the Detroit Red Wings, Couture suffered a high ankle sprain, resulting in him missing of the playoffs as the Sharks defeated the Red Wings in seven games for a second consecutive appearance in the Western Conference Finals, this time losing in five games to the Presidents’ Trophy-winning Vancouver Canucks.

 On March 28, 2013, in a 2–0 victory against the Detroit Red Wings, Demers suffered a head injury after suffering a hit from Cory Emmerton; he was replaced on defence by forward Brent Burns for the Sharks' next game, which was against the Phoenix Coyotes on March 30.